jflam/update-cli/README.md

 - Read changes from the clipboard
 - Print modified content to the console (optional)
 - Debug mode to output the prompt for manual testing in Google AI Studio
+- Generate and run test cases
+- TypeScript support for improved type safety and developer experience
+- Unit tests for better code reliability

 ## Prerequisites